csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 find . -type f -executable -exec file {} \; | grep -wE executable | grep -Po ".*(?=:)"
 ```

+### Selecting the executable in `fzf`

-2. Now we can simply pipe the results into `fzf` in order to filter the results and launch the executable
+Now we can simply pipe the results into `fzf` in order to filter the results and launch the executable
 in a particular way, in my case I change directory to the executable folder and run it from there
 (I do this because the projects I work on have to run in multiple platforms and we end up copying
 dynamic libraries into the binary folder and setting the rpath to `$ORIGIN` in order to emulate the way this